Sienci-Labs/Resources/superlongboard/slb-troubleshooting.md

 <td style="background: #f6a66b !important;" rowspan="2"><b>Spindle/RS485</b></td>
 <td>15</td>
 <td>Laser PWM output pin is sending signals
-<b>Note:</b> this is not dependant on $32 or gSender being in laser mode, this relies on the active ‘spindle’ output being “SLB_LASER” and there being a specified power output while M3 or M4 are on, see the laser section to read about this</td>
+<b>Note:</b> this is not dependant on $32 or gSender being in laser mode, this relies on the active ‘spindle’ output being "SLB_LASER" and there being a specified power output while M3 or M4 are on, see the laser section to read about this</td>
 <td>Out</td>
 <td style="background: #ff0000 !important;">Red</td>
 </tr>